 The P40 Pro also ups the resolution of the ultra-wide camera, doubling it compared to the P30 Pro.
 It's slightly less wide, too, which should benefit optical quality without as much distortion.

 In terms of zoom, both devices offer a 5x optical zoom.
 The key difference here is the P40 Pro also employs that SuperSensing sensor technology, as per the main sensor (albeit not of the same physical size or resolution), which should deliver far better quality longer focal length results.

 Both models feature the same interface, meaning various auto and AI-assisted shooting options, night mode and more.

 - P40 Pro: €999 (at launch)

 - P30 Pro: Price £899/€899 (at launch)

-The P40 Pro features what could well be the most impressive camera ever featured in a phone.
+The P40 Pro features what could well be among the most impressive cameras ever featured in a phone.
 The camera variety and reach is much the same as the P30 Pro, but the technology within is much improved.

 Add 5G, a fingerprint-resistant finish, and a screen that's almost bezel-free and it's one impressive looking bit of kit.
 Shame about that eye-sore of a double front camera, though.

-The P40 Pro's big problem is going to be the lack of Google Services, meaning a lack of some apps many European users will see as essential.
-Sure, there's Huawei's App Store, but that's in relative infancy and, right now, can't deliver like-for-like on the apps front - although Huawei is working with app developers to advance its offering.
+The P40 Pro's big problem is the lack of Google Services, meaning a lack of some apps many European users will see as essential.
+Sure, there's Huawei's App Gallery store, but that's in relative infancy and, right now, can't deliver like-for-like on the apps front - although Huawei is working with app developers to advance its offering.
 It's this, ultimately, that will see the P40 Pro struggle where the P30 Pro succeeded.